adam-takacs-sec/Cybersecurity-Portfolio/Security Levels in Action - Real Attack & Defense Scenarios/01_Scenario_1_Weak_Endpoint.md

 - File system auditing: Disabled

 Resulting visibility:
-- Authentication events lack context
+- Authentication events lacked context
-- Failed and successful logons blend together
+- Failed and successful logons blended together
-- Attacker activity is indistinguishable from background noise
+- My activity was indistinguishable from background noise
-- No reliable detection capability exists
+- No reliable detection capability existed

 ---

 ## 👁️ Sysmon — Initial State

-Sysmon is **not installed**.
+Sysmon was **not installed**.

 Without Sysmon:
-- No process creation telemetry
+- No process creation telemetry existed
-- No network connection visibility
+- No network connection visibility was available
-- No file creation or modification events
+- No file creation or modification events were logged
-- No registry activity monitoring
+- No registry activity monitoring was present

-Large portions of attacker behavior are completely invisible.
+Large portions of my activity were completely invisible.

 ---

 ## 📡 Wazuh Agent — Initial State

-The Wazuh agent is installed but **poorly configured**.
+The Wazuh agent was installed but **poorly configured**.

 Observed state:
 - Limited Windows Security Event forwarding